 - Routine neutering.
 We will soon be able to offer your pet neutering appointments again.
-There is inevitably a waiting list now which we will work through, so please bear with us if we cannot accommodate you as soon as you’d like.
-It may be you have to keep kittens indoors a little longer or allow your female dog to have a season if that is expected soon (keep them on a lead!)
+There is now inevitably a waiting list which we will work through, so please bear with us if we cannot accommodate you as soon as you’d like.
+It may be you have to keep kittens indoors a little longer or allow your female dog to have a season if that is expected soon (please keep them on a lead!).

 - Food & medication, including flea & worm treatments.
 It is important that you continue to give your pet the appropriate food and preventive treatment.
 For flea and worm products that you usually collect from us, all you need to do is call us before you plan to collect and we will process the order & take payment.
 We have a contact-free collection box outside the practice into which we will put the products when you arrive.
 We can also post most medication to you.
 As this has to be recorded delivery, there is a £10 charge for postage.
 Please order any repeat medicines or food by email using this form.
 We ask you to pay in advance to speed your visit when you come to collect.
 Payments will need to be by card please over the phone.

-When you visit the clinic, please follow the advice below.
-In line with current BVA guidelines we have to reduce face to face contact and will be examining and treating you pet in the clinic while you wait outside or in your car.
+When you visit the clinic, you will notice we are in the final phase of our exciting building & refurbishment project.
+Please follow the signs outside the practice and the advice below.
+In line with current BVA guidelines we have to reduce face to face contact and will be examining and treating your pet in the clinic while you wait outside or in your car.

-- It’s obvious, but please do not visit the clinic if you have any possible COVID symptoms (cough or fever) within the past 7 days or are self-isolating due to being in-contact with someone with symptoms within the past 14 days.
-We can help you still, e.g. a friend or taxi could bring your pet to us if they have to be seen or we may be able to offer a phone or video consultation.
+- It’s obvious, but please do not visit the clinic if you have any possible COVID symptoms (e.g. cough or fever) within the past 7 days or are self-isolating due to being in-contact with someone with symptoms within the past 14 days.
+We can still help you, e.g. a friend or taxi could bring your pet to us if they have to be seen or we may be able to offer a phone or video consultation.

 - At the moment, we are insisting one owner only comes with their pet to see us and please arrive only 5 minutes early.
 When you arrive, please call us to check-in for your appointment.
 The vet will call you on your phone (or talk outside from a safe distance) to discuss your pet’s problem.
-We will then come and collect your to pet to be examined in the clinic, while you wait outside.
-We will then call you to discuss the plan, give you any medication advised and take payment over the phone.
-Our team are working flat out to see all the pets that need appointments, but inevitably it all takes a little longer that normal.
-Please bring something to read and excuse a little wait!
+We will then escort you & your pet to our outdoor waiting area.
+We will take your pet to be examined in the garden consulting rooms, while you wait outside.
+The vet will call you to discuss the plan, you will collect any medication advised and make payment at our garden reception booth.
+Our team are working flat out to see all the pets that need appointments, but inevitably it all takes rather longer than normal.
+Please bring something to read and excuse a short wait!

-- Follow-up checks after surgery may be conducted by phone and may ask you send a photo for us to check everything is fine.
+- Follow-up checks after surgery may be conducted by phone and we may ask you to send a photo for us to check everything is fine.